Battery Types and Problems

 Fuel batteries are fundamentally different from the rechargeable batteries introduced so far.
 Basically, you can think of it as the same as a generator.
 In other words, by continuing to provide some kind of fuel, the generator is continued generating electrical power.

-Though there is an impression that is not likely to be around ours, Panasonic's "ENE-FARM" is a typical example of a household fuel battery.
+While they may seem less familiar in daily life compared to standard batteries, fuel cells are becoming more common.
+Panasonic's "ENE-FARM" is a typical example of a residential fuel cell system.
 The hydrogen that is provided as fuel and the oxygen in the air react with each other to produce water and generate electrical power.
 Electrical power is generated by the reverse reaction of the water electrolysis experiment conducted in science experiments.

 However, since hydrogen has a high reaction rate and needs attention in handling, for example, for a fuel battery considered for mounting on an electric vehicle, it should not be accumulated even if hydrogen leaks or hydrogen does not leak to the surroundings.